 As a Registered Psychotherapist and Canadian Certified Counsellor – many insurance plans cover his services.

-Currently our intern is Carly Boyle, a practicum student completing her Master's degree with City University.
+Currently our intern is Carly Boyle, a practicum student completing her final year of her Master's degree with City University.
 Carly has already completed a practicum placement with the school district and enjoyed counselling children and teens.
 Working at Seahorse Counselling and Consulting is allowing Carly to flourish as she further develops her skills providing counselling for both children and adults.

-If you are interested in receiving counselling from our practicum student Carly, please feel free to book an appointment online.
+If you are interested in receiving counselling from our practicum student at a discounted rate, please feel free to book an appointment with Carly online.